edisonaugusthy/ng7-DragAndDrop/README.md

-this module provides you with a way to easily create drag-and-drop interfaces, with support for free dragging, sorting within a list, transferring items between lists, animations.
+`drag-me` module provides you with a way to easily create drag-and-drop interfaces, with support for free dragging, sorting within a list, transferring items between lists, animations.

-Start by importing DragMeModule into the NgModule where you want to use drag-and-drop features.
-You can now add the dragMe directive to elements to make them draggable.draggable elements can be freely moved around the page.
-You can add dropHere directive to elements constrain where it may be dropped.
+Start by importing `DragMeModule` into the `NgModule` where you want to use drag-and-drop features.
+You can now add the `dragMe` directive to elements to make them draggable.draggable elements can be freely moved around the page.
+You can add `dropHere` directive to elements constrain where it may be dropped.

 #### Features